MSFS 2024 Status:

 • Covered with high resolution PBR textures that convey virtual reality extremely well

-• Fluid animations of moving parts such as landing gear, flaps and doors
+• Fluid animations of moving parts such as landing gear, flaps, cabin- and cargo doors

 • The cockpit shows detailed modeling and animations that provide a realistic look and feel of this popular airliner